MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_10_Managing_Microsoft_365_services_with_PowerShell.md

 The main tasks for this exercise are:

-1. Connect to Azure AD.
+1. Connect to Microsoft Entra ID.
 1. Create a new administrative user.
 1. Create and license a new user.

-### Task 1: Connect to Azure AD
+### Task 1: Connect to Microsoft Entra ID

 1. On **LON-CL1**, open Windows PowerShell as an administrator.
+1. Set the execution policy to **RemoteSigned** for the current user.
-1. Install the module that allows you to manage Azure AD.
+1. Install the **Microsoft.Graph** module for the current user.
-1. Connect to Azure AD and sign in using your admin user account.
+1. Connect to Microsoft Graph with the required scopes (User.ReadWrite.All, Directory.ReadWrite.All, Group.ReadWrite.All, RoleManagement.ReadWrite.Directory) and sign in using your admin user account.
-1. To verify that you're connected, review a list of users in Azure AD.
+1. To verify that you're connected, review a list of users in Microsoft Entra ID.

 ### Task 2: Create a new administrative user

-1. Create a new **PasswordProfile** object in a variable, and then populate the **password** property.
+1. Create a **PasswordProfile** hashtable with a password and `ForceChangePasswordNextSignIn` set to `$true`.
 1. Note the password so that you don't forget it.
-1. Identify the name of your verified Azure AD domain and store it in a variable named $verifiedDomain.
+1. Identify the name of your verified Microsoft Entra ID domain and store it in a variable named $verifiedDomain.
-1. Create a new user object using the **PasswordProfile** object with the following attributes:
+1. Create a new user using **New-MgUser** with the following attributes:
    - Display name: **Noreen Riggs**
    - User principal name: **Noreen@$verifiedDomain**
    - Account enabled
    - MailNickName: **Noreen**
-1. Assign the Global Administrator role to the **Noreen Riggs** user account.
+1. Assign the Global Administrator role to the **Noreen Riggs** user account using **New-MgDirectoryRoleMemberByRef**.
-1. Use the **Get-AzureADDirectoryRoleMember** cmdlet to verify that the Global Administrator role was assigned to the **Noreen Riggs** user account.
+1. Use the **Get-MgDirectoryRoleMember** cmdlet to verify that the Global Administrator role was assigned to the **Noreen Riggs** user account.

 ### Task 3: Create and license a new user

-1. Create a new user object by using the **PasswordProfile** object with the following attributes:
+1. Create a new user using **New-MgUser** with the following attributes:
    - Display name: **Allan Yoo**
    - User principal name: **Allan@$verifiedDomain**
    - Account enabled
    - MailNickName: **Allan**
-1. Set the usage location for Allan Yoo to **US**.
+1. Set the usage location for Allan Yoo to **US** using **Update-MgUser**.
-1. List the licenses SKUs available in your tenant.
+1. List the subscribed SKUs available in your tenant using **Get-MgSubscribedSku**.
-1. Create an **AssignedLicense** object, and then configure the **SkuId** property with the *SkuID* value from the **Office_365_E5_(no_Teams)** license in your tenant.
+1. Store the SKU ID for the **Office_365_E5_(no_Teams)** license in a variable.
-1. Create an **AssignedLicenses** object, and then place the **AssignedLicense** object in the **AddLicenses** property.
-1. Use the **AssignedLicenses** object to assign a license to Allan Yoo.
+1. Use **Set-MgUserLicense** to assign the license to Allan Yoo.

 ### Task 4: Create and populate a group

-1. List the groups in Azure AD.
+1. List the groups in Microsoft Entra ID using **Get-MgGroup**.
-1. Create a new group object in Azure AD with the following attributes:
+1. Create a new group using **New-MgGroup** with the following attributes:
    - Display name: **Sales Security Group**
    - Security enabled: `$true`
    - Mail enabled: `$false`
    - Mail nickname: **SalesSecurityGroup**
-1. Add Allan Yoo's user object as a member of Sales Security Group.
+1. Add Allan Yoo's user object as a member of Sales Security Group using **New-MgGroupMember**.
-1. Query the Sales Security Group membership to verify that Allan Yoo's user object is its member.
+1. Query the Sales Security Group membership using **Get-MgGroupMember** to verify that Allan Yoo's user object is its member.
 1. Keep the **Windows PowerShell** window open.

 ## Exercise 2: Managing Exchange Online